ptr727/PlexCleaner/README.md

   - Refactored track selection logic to simplify containment and use with lambda filters.
   - Settings JSON schema updated from v2 to v3 to account for new and modified settings.
     - Older settings schemas will automatically be upgraded with compatible settings to v3 on first run.
+  - Removed the `reprocess` commandline option, logic was very complex with limited value, use `reverify` instead.
   - [*Breaking Change*] Refactored commandline arguments to only add relevant options to commands that use them vs. adding global options to all commands.
     - Maintaining commandline backwards compatibility was [complicated](https://github.com/dotnet/command-line-api/issues/2023), and the change is unfortunately a breaking change.
     - The following global options have been removed and added to their respective commands: